fleuryc/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/blog/blog-article.md

 ## Conclusion

+In our context, the best course of actions was to use _Automated ML_ to build a very efficient model, and deploy it in production with _AzureML Notebooks_.

 In this article, we have seen :

 - how to very easily **set-up an AI serice** using _Azure Cognitive Services_ with zero techical knowlege